 1. In accordance with KRS 13B.110; and

-2. As specified in Section 14 of this administrative regulation.
+2. As specified in Section 14 of this administrative regulation; and

 Section 14.
-Recommended Order.
-(1) After the hearing has concluded, the hearing officer shall draft a recommended order which:
+Hearing Officer’s Order.
+(1) After the hearing has concluded, the hearing officer shall draft an order which:

 (a) Summarizes the facts of the case;

 2. Address to which a party in the hearing may send an exception to the order; and

 (c) Identifies the:

 2. Conclusions of law;

 (2) A copy of the order shall be sent simultaneously to the:

 (b) Department for Community Based Services’ Division of Family Support.